yaoyangdi/monash_hiring/README.md

 ### User Guide

-- By pressing the Enter key, the user will generate a tag (repeated tag names are not allowed), then click the search icon to display results (Images matched by tags).
+- By pressing the Enter key, you can generate a tag (repeated tag names are not allowed), then click the search icon to display results (Images matched by tags).
+- Don't know on what to search?
+No worries!
+Click the tag you are interested in and it will pop up onto the search box.

-- If the user wants to return to the home page, click Logo "Tag Flickr" to achieve.
+- Want to return to the home page?
+Click Logo "Tag Flickr" to achieve.
-- If a user searches for a tag without an associated image, the user can contribute via the link at the bottom of the page.
+- Search for tags but no any associated image?
+Looking forward to your contribution! (via the link at the bottom of the page)

 ### Tech Stack